edemaine/svgtiler/README.md

 and will generate `drawings_<sheet>.svg` for each unhidden sheet in `drawings.xlsx`.

+`svgtiler` automatically skips conversions when it detects all dependencies (including the input drawing, all style files, all mapping files, and anything `require`d by JavaScript/CoffeeScript mapping files) are older than the SVG file.
+You can override this behavior via the `-f`/`--force` command-line option.

 Alternatively, you can use the [SVG Tiler API](#api) to render SVG from your own JavaScript code, e.g., converting ASCII art embedded within a webpage into SVG drawings.